-Millions of Americans are looking forward to a host of health coverage benefits that will kick in with the new health reform law in 2014.
+Millions of Americans have enrolled in ACA-compliant health plans in 2014, and the majority of those who purchased their coverage through the exchange are happy with both the price and the coverage.
 But clearly, not everyone is happy with the reforms – or the individual mandate that requires Americans to purchase health coverage.

-Many folks are giving serious consideration to the idea of simply not purchasing coverage.
+Many folks have given serious consideration to the idea of simply not purchasing coverage.
 If you’re one of them, one of your first concerns will be whether you’ll be subject to a tax that’s built into the law – and if you are, what penalty you might expect to pay.

 Must you pay?